-Location: Reaching across the border of Arizona and California, the Cibola-Trigo Herd Management Area (HMA) extends from Imperial Dam, west of the Colorado River, to Walters Camp in California.
-Located primarily between U.S. Highway 95 and the Colorado River, and Interstates 8 and 10, the HMA is about 20 miles north of Yuma, Arizona.
+Location: The Cibola-Trigo Herd Management Area (HMA) extends north from Imperial Dam and to the west of the Colorado River to Walter Camp, Calif.
+The HMA is primarily between U.S. Highway 95 and the Colorado River, and Interstates 8 and 10.
+The southern boundary of the HMA is about 20 miles north of Yuma, Arizona.

-Size: This area is large, with the HMA comprised of nearly one million acres in the lower Sonoran Desert.
+Size: The HMA comprises nearly 1 million acres in the lower Sonoran Desert.

-Winters in the HMA are typically mild, but summers can be dangerous, with temperatures exceeding a thermometer-breaking 125 degrees.
+Winters in the HMA are typically mild, but summers can be dangerous, with temperatures exceeding 125 degrees.
 Wild burros share this habitat with desert bighorn sheep and desert mule deer.
-Other animals living here include the desert tortoise, rattlesnakes and a variety of birds and lizards.
+Other animals living in the HMA are desert tortoises, rattlesnakes, and a variety of birds and lizards.

 Wild horses have a more recent history.
-These animals probably escaped or were released as ranch horses when the river was channeled in the 1940s.
+These animals probably escaped or were released from ranches when the river was channeled in the 1940s.
 There are several Appaloosa studs thriving in the Arizona portion of the HMA, contributing to the color diversity of the herd.
 In fact, this line may be a continuation from the first-ever Appaloosa stud in the area.